 Stuffocation and Why Packing SUCKS!

 Packing up your life into a couple of bags after living in a place for three and a half years SUCKS.
+It is good we are moving to New Zealand, but we still have a lot to do.

 We have been planning this for several months now and have been gradually donating more and more clothes and, more recently, we’ve sold a bunch of furniture and our television on Gumtree.
 You’d think a couple of months of planning would mean now, less than a week from leaving, we should be pretty sorted right?
 Wrong.